3 Revisiting leadership

 You were introduced to leadership as being the concern of everyone, irrespective of the role they hold in their setting.
 This means that it is inevitable that your practice will show evidence of leadership in some form or another.
 How has change(s) to your practice offered opportunities to demonstrate leadership?
 Think about what the particular qualities, skills and abilities of a leader actually are.

-Listed below is a summarised version of a selection of Reed’s (2009) personal qualities, skills and abilities that may characterise an effective leader.
+Listed below is a summarised version of personal qualities, skills and abilities (Education Scotland, 2022) that may characterise an effective leader:

 Activity 9 Healthy eating